-When Malt Madness was launched in 1995, single malt Scotch whiskies were a class above all
+When Malt Madness was launched in 1995, Scotch malt whisky were a class above all other spirits and beverages,

 The ‘top layer’ of the Scotch malt whisky industry consists

-of about a dozen conglomerates and corporations that own
+of about a dozen corporations and conglomerates that own

 roughly 95% of all production capacity of Scotch malt whisky.

-The rest of the distilleries are owned by ‘single owners’.
+The remaining distilleries are owned by ‘single owners’.